• PERFORMANCE ART FILM PROGRAM at MoCA Belgrade (2021)

 Curated by VestAndPage as part of the Performance Art Program conceived by Marta Jovanović

-Starting from October 31, 2020 in weekly screenings, every Saturday
+Starting from October 31, 2020 in regular screenings according to Covid-19 regulations

 A conversation around Performance art and film between Marta Jovanović and VestAndPage streamed live on Friday, October 30, 1 pm